-Renewed currency weakness in Argentina and Turkey underlines the risks that emerging markets, or rather 'submerging markets', could pose to the global economic recovery in the year ahead.
+Renewed currency weakness in Argentina and Turkey underline the risks that emerging markets, or rather ‘submerging markets’, could pose to the global economic recovery in the year ahead.
 Equally alarming is how highly indebted, particularly in dollar-denominated terms, the emerging market corporate sector has become.

 The largest International Monetary Fund financial programme on record and the Federal Reserve’s pivot to an easier monetary policy stance have not spared Argentina’s currency from renewed downward pressure.
 Since the start of the year, the peso has lost another 16% in value, taking its total loss over the past year to around 50%.

 The plunging currency has contributed to an increase in Argentine inflation to around 50% and to a sharp decline in output and employment.
 With presidential elections scheduled for October and the global economy weakening, it is difficult to see how Argentina could devise a near-term turnaround.

 Turkey has fallen into recession as the lira has lost 30% of its value over the last year.
 All indications are that the country’s credit bubble has burst and that President Recep Tayyip Erdogan’s political position has weakened substantially following defeats in local elections in Ankara and Istanbul.
 Analysts doubt Turkey’s corporate sector will be able to service the $275bn it has borrowed in dollar-denominated terms.

 Given their relatively small size, the Argentine and Turkish economies, however troubled they might be, cannot by themselves constitute a significant threat to the global economic recovery.
 The same might not be said of Brazil and Mexico, which after China are the world’s two largest emerging economies.
 Both these countries appear vulnerable to crisis in the light of the seemingly shaky economic stewardship of their respective new presidents.